makukha/questionary-cli/docs/cli.md

 │                             [default: False]                                     │
-│    --instruction  -i  TEXT  Instruction displayed to the user. [default: ""]     │ │    --auto-enter   -a        No need to press Enter after "y" or "n" is pressed.  │ │    --help                   Show this message and exit.                          │ ╰──────────────────────────────────────────────────────────────────────────────────╯
+│    --instruction  -i  TEXT  Instruction displayed to the user. [default: ""]     │ │    --auto-enter   -a        No need to press Enter after "y" or "n" is pressed.  │ │    --exit-code    -e        Exit with code 1 "n" is entered.                     │ │    --help                   Show this message and exit.                          │ ╰──────────────────────────────────────────────────────────────────────────────────╯
 ```